This post may contain affiliate links. Please see our disclosure policy.

 Natural Ways to Add Protein to Your Hair

-Add more meat to your diet or eat plant-based protein
+- Add more protein to your diet, such as meat, eggs, or plant-based protein

-Switch to sulfate-free shampoo (better yet, make your own)
+- Switch to sulfate-free shampoo (better yet, make your own homemade shampoo)

-Avoid heating tools and color treatments when possible
+- Avoid heat styling tools and color treatments when possible

 Essential Oils for Hair

-Though using essential oils in your hair treatment is optional, they may promote hair growth, reduce split ends, frizzy hair and leave a long-lasting scent.
+Though using essential oils in your hair treatment is optional, they may promote hair growth, reduce split ends, lessen frizz, and leave a long-lasting scent.

 If you decide to add essential oils to your at-home protein hair treatment, remember that they are concentrated, and a small amount goes a long way.
-In addition, you can use a single oil or a blend of oil to customize your hair mask just for you.
+You can use a single oil or a blend of oils to customize your hair mask just for you.

 More essential oils to try for hair: